AaronKehl/VE.Direct/README.md

 ## BlueSolar Hex

-Currently vedirect.py contains programming to interact with a Victron Solar Charge Controller.
+Currently these python files contains programming to interact with select VE.Direct devices.
 Requires the VE.Direct serial cable (or eventually it could be tweaked to work via bluetooth).

 ## How It Works

-With vedirect.py in your working directory you can import, then initialize a ve.direct device.
+With bluesolarhex.py or bmvhex.py in your working directory you can import, then initialize a ve.direct device.
 This is VERY different from current VE.Direct scripts that only retreive/decode the heartbeat from the device.
-This class allows all individual parameters (if applicable) to be written/read individually. e.g:
+This class allows all individual parameters (if applicable) to be written/read individually.
+Mainly, read the dunder main at the bottom of each py file to see how you can interact with the VE.Device. e.g:

-- import vedirect
+- import bluesolarhex, bmvhex
-- mppt = vedirect( "COM8" )
+- mppt = bluesolarhex( "/dev/VESCC" )
+- bmv = bmvhex( "/dev/VEBMV" )

 ## Why